asiacanady/s18-a03/README.md

 B.5: How many detectives (4 points)?

-B.6: What is the largest department (4 points)?
+B.6: What is the largest department?
+Note that `q6.py` is already written for you and will work if you implemented the helper functions correctly.
+(0 ponts)

 Do the following additional analysis:

 B.7: What is the most common first name?
-(8 points)
+Again, `q7.py` is written for you.
+What you'll need to do is modify the parser: (4 points)

 Note that when you split on ',' in your parser, you separated the employee first and last and first names.
 However, there will be a double quote at the beginning of the last name field and the end of the first name field.
 So update `helper.read_salaries` to:
     - Remove these characters.
     - Also remove extra white space from the beginning of the first name field.
     - Also the first name may have a middle name.
 Remove it by splitting on ' ' and keeping the first element.

 B.8: What are the minimum, mean, median, and maximum salaries?
-(8 points)
+(4 points)

-In addition to the `mean` and `median` helpers you wrote, you may use the built-in python functions `min` and `max`.
-You'll need to update `helper.read_salaries` to convert salaries, when present, to a number.
-Hint: first removing the dollar sign and then using the type conversion function `float`.
-Also be sure to ignore missing salaries (for wage workers) in your calculations here.
+`q8.py` is partially written for you.
+You'll need to get the salaries from the data, ignoring/removing those that are empty (wage workers).
+You'll also need to update `helper.read_salaries` to convert salaries, when present, to a number.
+Hint: first remove the dollar sign and then use the type conversion function `float`.